 - Place packet in the bottom of your slow cooker.

-- Mix seasoning salt and cajun seasoning together.
+- Mix seasoning salt and cajun seasoning together.3 tablespoon seasoning salt, 1 tablespoon cajun seasoning

-- Rub all sides of your meat with spice rub.
-Put it in the crockpot, directly on top of the parchment paper packet
+- Rub all sides of your ribs with spice/dry rub.
+Put it in the crockpot, directly on top of the parchment paper packet5 lbs -of pork back ribs (baby back ribs)

-- Cover with beer and add liquid smoke.
+- Cover with beer and add liquid smoke.½ cup beer, 1 tablespoon liquid smoke

-- Add your ½ cup of your favorite BBQ sauce and put the lid on the slow cooker.
-Cook on low for approximately 8-9 hours. ** I added the additional ½ cup of BBQ sauce towards the end of the cooking process - about 6.5 hrs, but you could add it at the beginning or earlier.
+- The last step is to add ½ cup of your favorite BBQ sauce and put the lid on the slow cooker.
+Set on the low setting with a cooking time of approximately 8-9 hours. ** For bolder BBQ flavor, I added the additional ½ cup of BBQ sauce towards the end of the cooking process - about 6.5 hrs, but you could add it at the beginning or earlier, if that is your preference.1 cup fave BBQ sauce

 - The meat is done when it is cooked through and has reached desired tenderness.